Eva-Kuk/unique-wings/README.md

 ![checkout confirmation page](wireframes/readme/checkout-confirmation-page.png)

 PRODUCTS

-- Product app feature allows the user to see products and their details like: image/name/price/category/average rating  on the website.
+- Product App allows the user to see products with basic product information: image, name, price, category, average rating.
+- Clicking the image takes the user to the specific product detail page.
-- The superuser can also have access to the EDIT/DELETE product buttons.
+- Only the superuser (Admin) can have access to the EDIT/DELETE product pills and is able to edit or delete products that already exist in the database.
-- The user can browse products using a `Sort by...` box which can be filtered previously by different category and additionaly sorted by Price, Rating, Name and Category.
+- Any user can browse products using a `Sort by...` box which sort actual display for eg. Heels by Price, Rating, Name and Category.
-- There is back to top button bringing the user back
+- There is back to top button at the bottom right of the screen brins the user back to top of the page.

 ![products page](wireframes/readme/products-page.png)

 PRODUCT DETAIL PAGE

-- Product detail page displays the product details (image, name, price, category, average rating, description, sizes if any).
-There is a quantity button to choose an amount of products user wants to purchase
+- Product detail page displays the product details (image, name, price, category, average rating, description, sizes for shoes).
+- The quantity button is to choose an amount of products user wants to purchase.
-- The superuser can also have access to the EDIT/DELETE product buttons.
+- Only the superuser (Admin) can have access to the EDIT/DELETE product pills and edit or delete products that already exist in the database.
-- The review section is added when all visit users can read the reviews and ratings.
+- The review section is added on the bottom of each product.
+All visitors can read the reviews and ratings.
+- The owners of the review when logged in will have an access to the EDIT/DELETE review pills and be able to modify or delete their review.
+- All the ratings are counted and average rating is displayed on the product details section.
+If there is no reviews then No rating information is displayed.
 ![product-detail top](wireframes/readme/product-detail1.png)
 ![product-detail bottom](wireframes/readme/product-detail.png)